Hachiman Yama 八幡山: Protector God of Warriors

-Hachiman Yama is dedicated to Hachiman, tutelary god of warriors and divine protector of Japan and the Japanese people.
+Hachiman Yama is dedicated to Hachiman, a divine protector of warriors, Japan and the Japanese people.
 Interestingly the food-producing classes class also worshipped him as the deity of agriculture and fisheries, making Hachiman shrines some of the most widespread in the country.

 Hachiman is also the deified semi-legendary Emperor Ōjin, who purportedly lived in the 3rd to 5th centuries.
 The story of his life is related in Japan’s most ancient texts, where among other things he’s described as the son of Empress Jingū, revered at Fune Boko and Urade Yama. Ōjin’s also known for developing cultural exchanges with modern-day Korea and China.